agroal/pgagroal/doc/tutorial/06_tls.md

 ### Preface

-This tutorial assumes that you have already an installation of PostgreSQL 12 (or higher) and [**pgagroal**](https://github.com/agroal/pgagroal).
+This tutorial assumes that you have already an installation of [PostgreSQL](https://www.postgresql.org) 13 (or higher) and [**pgagroal**](https://github.com/agroal/pgagroal).

-This tutorial aslo assumes that you have a functional [**pgagroal-vault**](https://github.com/agroal/pgagroal)
+This tutorial also assumes that you have a functional [**pgagroal-vault**](https://github.com/agroal/pgagroal).

 In particular, this tutorial refers to the configuration done in [Install pgagroal](https://github.com/pgagroal/pgagroal/blob/master/doc/tutorial/01_install.md) and the configuration done in [Setup pgagroal-vault](https://github.com/pgagroal/pgagroal/blob/master/doc/tutorial/07_vault.md).

 ### Modify the `pgagroal-vault` configuration

-It is now time to modify the [pgagroal-vault] section of configration file `/etc/pgagroal/pgagroal_vault.conf`, with your editor of choice by adding the following lines in the [pgagroal-vault] section.
+It is now time to modify the [pgagroal-vault] section of configuration file `/etc/pgagroal/pgagroal_vault.conf`, with your editor of choice by adding the following lines in the [pgagroal-vault] section.

 ```
 tls = on